dqhieu/hieudinh-com/app/blog/how-to-build-the-macos-dock-part-1.md

 }
 ```

-# Display all running applications in a horizontal container
+# Present the applications in a horizontal container

-After getting the all the running apps, display them in a horizontal container is an easy task.
-We just need to create a HStack and display all the app icons there.
+With our list of running apps in hand, we can move on to displaying them in a horizontal container.
+SwiftUI makes this simple: just create an `HStack` and place the app icons inside it.

-Here's a minimal version to get them displayed:
+Below is a minimal SwiftUI example:

 ```swift
 struct DockIcon: View {